 A stylish pie bar for a party includes attention to details like display methods and garnishes.

 I’m all about the shortcuts when hosting.
 But that doesn’t mean you rest on your laurels.
 Elevate the presentation of thaw-and-serve crème pies by garnishing them with a few simple touches.
 Let the flavors be your guide.

 - For the Key Lime pie I sliced thin wedges of lime and placed them in a circular pattern in the middle of the pie.
 A sprig of mint in the center finishes it off.

 - The chocolate crème pie is already beautifully decorated.
 I simply added small pieces of chocolate bars to the top of the cake.

 - To add a festive touch to the pumpkin crème pie I added a few small flowers and mint leaves.
 I think it looks just like a holiday or Christmas wreath, don’t you?

 STEP 4 – SERVE PIES IN DECORATIVE DISHES

-Transferring your Edwards pies to glass or ceramic pie pans makes your dessert table look more put together.
+Transferring your purchased pies to glass or ceramic pie pans makes your dessert table look more put together.
 I love using white or clear pie pans because they go with any style or color scheme.